lietu/pytimelapse/README.md

   -h, --help            show this help message and exit -c filename, --config filename
-                        Specify config to be used, defaults to config.py -s key, --sort key    Sort files by absolute "filepath", "basename" or "modified" time before processing -v, --verbose         Increase output verbosity
+                        Specify config to be used, defaults to config.py -s KEY, --sort KEY    Sort files by absolute "filepath", "basename" or "modified" time before processing -v, --verbose         Increase output verbosity
-  -q, --quiet           Less verbose output --imageFiles [pattern [pattern ...]]
+  -q, --quiet           Less verbose output --imageFiles [PATTERN [PATTERN ...]]
                         Filename patterns to include in timelapse, e.g. images/*.jpg
   --codec {I263,FLV1,U263,MP42,MJPG,PIM1,DIVX,DIV3}
                         Codec to encode with
-  --outFile filename    File to write the video to --fps FPS             Target FPS of the timelapse --duration DURATION   Target duration of the timelapse, in seconds
+  --outFile FILENAME    File to write the video to --fps FPS             Target FPS of the timelapse --duration SECONDS    Target duration of the timelapse, in seconds --startFile FILENAME  Skip all the files sorted before the given file --useNthFile N        Only use every Nth file, good in combination with
+                        startFile
+  --onlyBetweenTimes HH:MM:SS-HH:MM:SS
+                        Only include images taken between the timestamps, Will pick last number in filename and assume it's a unix timestamp, then filter based on the given time range --timestampTimezone TIMEZONE
+                        Parse the file timestamp as if from the given timezone

 ```